uptrace/opentelemetry-go-extra/otelzap/README.md

   number, and function name of the caller.
 Enabled by default.
 - `otelzap.WithStackTrace(true)` configures the logger to capture logs with a stack trace.
 Disabled by default.
+- `otelzap.WithExtraFields(true)` configures the logger to add the given fields to structured log messages and to span log events.
 - `otelzap.WithTraceIDField(true)` configures the logger to add `trace_id` field to structured log messages.
 This option is only useful with backends that don't support OTLP and instead parse log messages to extract structured information.